 Harassment becomes prohibited by this policy where enduring the offensive conduct becomes a condition of continued participation or receipt of benefits from the University’s education or employment programs and/or activities.
 Mere offensive conduct, such as petty slights and annoyances, such as stray negative comments in an otherwise neutral evaluation, “snubbing a colleague,” or negative comments that are justified by an individual’s poor performance or history are not enough to create a hostile environment.
 Although repeated incidents increase the likelihood that harassment has created a hostile environment, a single or isolated incident of discrimination or harassment may be sufficient.

-Under University policy, protected characteristics include race, color, national origin, pregnancy, sex, age, disability, creed, religion, sexual orientation, gender identity and its expression, veteran status, and political affiliation, and political philosophy.
+Under University policy, protected characteristics include race, color, national origin, pregnancy, sex, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, and political affiliation, and political philosophy.

 The University is required to provide reasonable accommodations for students, staff, and faculty related to disability, religion/creed, and pregnancy.
 Find more information related to pregnancy, religion, and disability-related accommodations here.

 This policy and the required campus complaint process and procedures are intended to comply with the requirements of the following federal laws, their implementing regulations and related federal agency guidance, as well as relevant state laws and the Laws of the Regents:

 Students who are experiencing any bullying or harassment that is not based on a protected characteristic should reach out to Campus Student Services.
 Campus Student Services serves the University community by providing excellence in specific non-academic and academic student services.